lvanceDWR/Test-Fish/edi_2021/metadata_templates/methods.md

 * May 2008: Specific Conductivity, pH, Dissolved Oxygen start being collected
 * 2010: operation of the fyke trap changed to daily checks with no weekend fishing in 2010
 * February 2012: Turbidity starts being collected
-* 2014: clogging by water hyacinth likely reduced trap efficiency for some period and the trap was out of operation and then temporarily relocated to a downstream location ("Alt_Fyke").
+* 2014: clogging by water hyacinth likely reduced trap efficiency for some period and the trap was out of operation and then temporarily relocated to a downstream location (Alt\_Fyke).
 Trap was not operated October 10th to November 13th
-* 2015: clogging by water hyacinth likely reduced trap efficiency for some period and the trap was out of operation and then temporarily relocated to a downstream location ("Alt_Fyke").
+* 2015: clogging by water hyacinth likely reduced trap efficiency for some period and the trap was out of operation and then temporarily relocated to a downstream location (Alt\_Fyke).
 Trap not operated from December 1st to 10th.
 * 2016: trap was not operated in November for bank reconstruction Late October 2016-present: Turbidity readings taken by YSI instead of Hach turbidimeter.
 * 2017: trap was operated intermittently during high flood times.